ozzie787/RepData_PeerAssessment1/PA1_template.md

 }
 ```

 If the data is not extracted, the data is extracted from data.zip.
-If the data has been previously extracted to to "UCI HAR Dataset", the script prints a message and moves onto the next step.
+If the data has been previously extracted to to "UCI HAR Data set", the script prints a message and moves onto the next step.

 ```r